delfigamer/mist/README.md

 When ready, run the "build.lua" script in the project's root directory.

 Once built, only the contents of `output` folder are required and used by the engine.
 The `build` folder contains intermediate files.

+## Building with Visual Studio 2013
+So, I finally got around to teaching VS how to deal with all those code generators, and it seems to work.

+Again, you will need LuaJIT, libpng and also zlib.

+To build LuaJIT, follow the instructions for msvc on their installation page.
+Once finished, grab `lua51.dll`, `lua51.lib` and `lua.exe` and copy them into the root `mist/` directory.
+Rename the .lib file to `lua51-ARCH.lib` (see the table above).
+Copy the dll and rename the copy `lua51-ARCH.dll`.
+In the end, you should have the `lua.exe`+`lua51.dll` pair to run the code generating scripts and `lua51-ARCH.dll`+`lua51-ARCH.lib` for the engine itself.

+Similarly, build libpng with the included solution.
+To avoid linker warnings when compiling the engine, you can disable link-time and whole program optimization for libpng; though this is not a requirement.
+After that, you should have `libpng.dll`, `libpng.lib`, `zlib.dll` and `zlib.lib` in the projects' output directory.
+Copy them to `mist/` and append the corresponding `-ARCH` for each of them.

+Now, you should be ready to open `mist/vs/vs.sln` and build the solution.
+Due to the way file link are made, if you change the active platform or target, you should reload the projects or, alternatively, restart Visual Studio.

+Again, intermediate files are put into `build/vs-config-platform` and the resulting binaries are in `output/bin-vs-config-platform`.
+The appropriate dlls are copied into this folder as well.
+As its name doesn't really matter, if you wish, you can rename it into just `bin` or whatever strikes your fancy.